Particular/docs.particular.net/tutorials/nservicebus-101/lesson-1/tutorial.md

 In this lesson we set up the prerequisites for NServiceBus and created a simple messaging endpoint to make sure it works.
 The fun doesn't really begin, however, until we start sending messages.
 In the next lesson, we'll define a message, a message handler, and then send the message and watch it get processed.

-Before moving on, you might want to check your code against the [completed solution](https://github.com/Particular/docs.particular.net/tree/academy-nsb101/tutorials/nservicebus-101/lesson-1/solution/) to see if there's anything you may have missed.
+Before moving on, you might want to check your code against the completed solution (below) to see if there's anything you may have missed.

 When you're ready, move on to [**Lesson 2: Sending a command**](../lesson-2/).